 Attendance: All participants are expected to attend and be on time for all scheduled events, unless they are specified as "optional" events.
 If for any reason you should need to leave the program after you have registered, you must obtain permission from your parent/guardian and the PFEW office and report your status to your Company Advisor.
 There will be a first-aid room near the PFEW office if you need to be excused from the program due to illness or injury.
-Students who feel sick must report to the PFEW office.
-You may NOT stay in your dorm room during the program unless it is free time.
+Students who feel sick must report to the PFEW office or follow the COVID-19 protocols if you suspect you may have COVID.
+Otherwise, you may NOT stay in your dorm room during the program unless it is free time.
 PFEW Staff is responsible for you and must know where you are at all times for safety reasons.
+No guests are permitted on campus, unless you have obtained special permission from the PFEW staff prior to their arrival.

 Language: All participants are asked to refrain from vulgarity and the use of offensive words and/or phrases with each other.
-Not only is it unprofessional, it can deeply offend others.
+Not only is it unprofessional, but it can also deeply offend others.
 We constantly stress that the program reflects the world of business.
 Creating a hostile work environment for others falls under harassment and is not accepted in the real world.
 Respect must be shown to all PFEW and college staff, interns, RAs, CAs and fellow students during the program, including after hour meetings and activities.

-Name Tags and Photo IDs: All participants are expected to wear their nametags and photo identification badges at all times while on campus.
-This will also be your ticket to get into the dining hall at your assigned meal times.
+Name Tags and Photo IDs: All participants are expected to always wear their nametags and photo identification badges while on campus.
+This will also be your ticket to get into the dining hall at your assigned mealtimes.
 Without it you will not be permitted inside.